 Artificial Intelligence (AI) and Machine Learning (ML) have finally reached the maturity to deliver the long-awaited cost reduction and customer experience improvement in the Service Delivery world.
 If you’re a ServiceNow client that owns ITSM Pro but have not activated Virtual Agent yet, the opportunity to automate your Service Desk is lying dormant in the Now Intelligence suite of solutions which include Virtual Agent (VA), Predictive Intelligence (PI), and Performance Analytics (PA).

 This article reveals a low-risk approach to achieve success in your VA implementation.
 What you are about to discover, if leveraged appropriately, will help you massively increase your probability of success deploying VA.

 ServiceNow has enabled AI and ML so your teams do not need to become data scientists.
 Making those solutions deliver on their promise is a straight-forward process that any technical person can quickly learn.

 But pulling together all the different pieces that go into making VA deliver its value is not as straight-forward as you might expect.
 Complicating this challenge is the fact that implementing an AI-driven chat-bot is not like implementing ITSM technologies which most IT pros have done many times.

-The is one and only one objective that must be accomplished for VA to be successful in any organization is user adoption.
-The mere availability of AI, ML and the VA solution do not automatically ensure that users will adopt your VA implementation.
+The one and only one objective that must be accomplished for VA to be successful in any organization is user adoption.
+The mere availability of AI, ML and the VA solution does not automatically ensure that users will adopt your VA implementation.

 The experience that is delivered through the VA is the ultimate determinant of user adoption.
 Here is a proven approach to get it right.